Vishnu1426/PES_Asic_course_7th_sem/README.md

 ## Day 1
 ### Instruction Set Architecture
-+An Instruction Set Architecture (ISA) is part of the abstract model of a computer that defines how the CPU is controlled by the software.
++ An Instruction Set Architecture (ISA) is part of the abstract model of a computer that defines how the CPU is controlled by the software.
 The ISA acts as an interface between the hardware and the software, specifying both what the processor is capable of doing as well as how it gets done.
 + RISC-V[b] (pronounced "risk-five") is an open standard instruction set architecture (ISA) based on established reduced instruction set computer (RISC) principles.
 Unlike most other ISA designs, RISC-V is provided under royalty-free open-source licenses.
 A number of companies are offering or have announced RISC-V hardware; open source operating systems with RISC-V support are available, and the instruction set is supported in several popular software toolchains.
 ### Integer Number Representation
 + Unsigned numbers:- also known as non-negative numbers, are numerical values that represent magnitudes without indicating direction or sign.(Range: [0, (2^n)-1 ])